-- Extinguish all smoking materials and any open flames before refueling your vehicle. - Always turn off the vehicle before refueling.

-Avoid inhaling fuel vapors.
+- Extinguish all smoking materials and any open flames before refueling your vehicle. - Always turn off the vehicle before refueling. - Automotive fuels can be harmful or fatal if swallowed.
+Fuel such as gasoline is highly toxic and if swallowed can cause death or permanent injury.
+If fuel is swallowed, call a physician immediately, even if no symptoms are immediately apparent.
+The toxic effects of fuel may not be visible for hours. - Avoid inhaling fuel vapors.
 Inhaling too much fuel vapor of any kind can lead to eye and respiratory tract irritation.
 In severe cases, excessive or prolonged breathing of fuel vapor can cause serious illness and permanent injury.